Credit Karma Savings review

 After you create your Credit Karma account, follow these steps to open the savings account:

-- Go to the Savings tab and click Start saving.
+- From Credit Karma’s website, go to the Savings tab and click Start saving.

 - Log in to your Credit Karma account.